Medical Arts Building (Hot Springs, Arkansas)

 The Medical Arts Building is a historic skyscraper at 236 Central Avenue in downtown Hot Springs, Arkansas.
 It is a 16-story structure with Art Deco styling, rising to a height of 180 ft.
-It was built in 1929 to a design by Almand & Stuck, and was the tallest building in the state until 1960.
+It was built in 1929 to a design by Almand & Stuck, and is the first skyscraper and was the tallest building in the state until 1960.

 Its main entrance is framed by fluted pilasters, topped by floral panels and a stone frieze identifying the building.

 The building was listed on the National Register of Historic Places in 1978.
-Today, all but the first floor is in disrepair and closed to the public.
-In May 2021 the first 15 floors of the building were purchased and are currently under renovation.
+Since 1991, all but the first floor is closed to the public.
+In June 2012, it was declared endangered and it was said that did it will not be torn down.
+In May 2021, the first 15 floors of the building were purchased and are currently under renovation.
+The building is set to be transformed into Aloft Hotel.